 I’ve always had some emergency preparedness plans in place, but after 2004 I stepped up my game.
 Each year at the start of hurricane season, I double-check my supplies to make sure we are ready should Mother Nature come a-knockin’.
 Batteries, flashlights and lanterns ready and available, check!
 Freshwater, check!

 According to a recent Energizer survey, only 38% of American households keep an emergency kit at home for severe weather.
 Of those who are prepared, 84 percent said their kit includes a flashlight/handheld light, but only 36 percent of those that keep an emergency kit have a lantern and only 21 percent keep a headlight/headlamp in their kits.
 (We have all three.)
 Do you have an emergency kit for your family?

-September is national preparedness month, and Engergizer wants to remind you to be prepared — just in case.
+September is national preparedness month, and Energizer wants to remind you to be prepared — just in case.
 If you do nothing else, make sure you review these seven tips and stock up on water and lighting.
-Even if you have a minor power outage or sewage issue, these water and lighting will be very important.
+Even if you have a minor power outage or sewage issue, this water and lighting will be very important.

 Energizer Preparedness Month Tips